domoszlai/purescript-bigcanvas/README.md

 BigCanvas is (will be) an [infinte canvas](https://en.wikipedia.org/wiki/Infinite_canvas) like library.

 It is being developed, currently only my experiments are available in the [`experiment`](https://github.com/domoszlai/purescript-bigcanvas/tree/master/experiment) folder.
-It is explained at http://dlacko.org/blog/2018/03/16/purescript-canvas-event-handling-with-state/.
+It is explained in a blog post at http://dlacko.org/blog/2018/03/16/purescript-canvas-event-handling-with-state/.

 The sample code can be compiled like this: